sunfishcode/nameless/README.md

 Hiding the names also helps programs avoid accidentally having behavior that depends on the names of files it accesses, which is a common source of trouble in deterministic-build environments.

+## Data URLs

+[`data:` URLs] aren't as widely known, but are cool and deserve special mention.
+They carry a payload string in the URL itself which produced as the input stream.
+For example, opening `data:,Hello%2C%20World!` produces an input stream that reads the string "Hello, World!".
+Payloads can also be base64 encoded, like this: `data:text/plain;base64,SGVsbG8sIFdvcmxkIQ==`.
+So you can pass a literal string directly into a program's input stream instead of creating a temporary file.

 ## Looking forward